Competing endogenous RNA: Debate on physiological relevance

-Experimentally validated ceRNA Regulators and ceRNA Networks
+Experimentally validated regulators and networks

 High-throughput validation of ceRNA regulatory networks

 Chiu et al. used LINCS data to support the regulation of hundreds of genes by ceRNA interactions in prostate and breast adenocarcinomas.

-The PTEN ceRNA Network
+PTEN ceRNA Network

 PTEN is a critical tumor suppressor gene which is frequently altered in multiple human cancers and is a negative regulator of the oncogenic Phosphoinositide 3-kinase/Akt signaling pathway.
 Three studies have identified and successfully validated protein-coding transcripts as PTEN ceRNAs in prostate cancer, glioblastoma and melanoma.
 PTEN ceRNAs CNOT6L, VAPA and ZEB2 have been shown to regulate PTEN expression, PI3K signaling, and cell proliferation in a 3'UTR- and microRNA-dependent manner.
 Similarly, in glioblastoma, siRNA-mediated silencing of 13 predicted PTEN ceRNAs including Retinoblastoma protein (RB1), RUNX1 and VEGFA downregulated PTEN expression in a 3'UTR-dependent manner and increased tumor cell growth.
 However, a replication effort of the initial prostate cancer study found that many of the results could not be replicated, and that many of the experimental interventions had no effect, or the opposite effect of what was originally reported.

 Additionally, PTEN's non protein-coding pseudogene, PTENP1, is able to affect PTEN expression, downstream PI3K signaling and cell proliferation by directly competing for PTEN-targeting microRNAs.